 Renting points allows you to let someone else enjoy your points this year.
 Sometimes members rent if they are short on cash, some rent to pay their annual dues, and some rent because they aren’t going to Disney this year and would rather use the money they receive from renting their points to go on a vacation elsewhere!
 Find out how much you can make by renting your DVC points through DVC Rental Store!

-We hope you have found this blog helpful in understanding use year.
-If you have any questions related to UY or would like help to understand your DVC contract and points, feel free to email us at email@example.com.
-We would love to help you understand what you have with Disney Vacation Club membership and how to maximize it to the fullest!
+We hope you have found this helpful in understanding Use Year!
+If you have any questions related to UY or would like more assistance in understanding your DVC contract and points, feel free to email us at firstname.lastname@example.org.
+We would love to help you best understand your Disney Vacation Club membership and how to maximize it to the fullest!